venkat-vamsi/venkat-vamsi/README.md

 ### 🕸️ The Developer Protocol

-I am a Software Engineer based in Hyderabad (CS @ GRIET, 9.1 CGPA), obsessed with performance, scalability, and precision.
+I am a engineering student based in Hyderabad (CS @ GRIET, 9.1 CGPA), obsessed with performance, scalability, and precision.
 My engineering philosophy is built on two pillars:
 - 🏎️ **Formula 1:** Milliseconds matter.
 Latency, efficiency, and optimization are the difference between standing on the podium and watching from P4.
 - 🕷️ **Spider-Man:** Responsibility.
 Every API and service deployed has people depending on it.
 Clean architecture isn't just aesthetic; it's essential.